autolyticus/sway-alttab/README.md

 A simple daemon that keeps track of your last focused window and switches to it on receiving a SIGUSR1.
 Automatically binds Alt-Tab to the same action.

+To change the key combo from "Mod1+Tab", use the `-c` flag and set your preferred mapping.

 ## Installation

 ### From Binaries